 Plaidurday

 On the first Friday in October, people all over the world celebrate plaid on Plaidurday.
-The material that we know as modern plaid has been around since the 18th century, but it’s taken from designs that were popular among Scottish families and clans.
-Actually, the designs that we now know as plaid was originally called “tartan.”
+The material that we know as modern plaid has been around since the 18th century, but it’s derived from designs that were popular among Scottish families and clans.
+In fact, the designs that we now recognize as plaid were originally called “tartan.”

-Plaid referred to the heavy woolen clothes that this pattern was used on.
-However, when the material came across to North America, the words plaid and tartan would quickly become synonymous.
-During the 20th century, plaid became popular with the American public, and now there’s a holiday celebrating its existence.
+Plaid refers to the heavy woolen clothing that this pattern was used on.
+However, when the material was introduced to North America, the words plaid and tartan quickly became synonymous.
+During the 20th century, plaid gained popularity with the American public, and now there’s a holiday celebrating its existence.

-We’ve already covered much of the history of plaid from the 18th century on, so now we’ll take the time to talk about its history in North America during the 20th century.
-At the beginning of the 19th century, Scottish immigrants brought plaid over to the U.S but it wouldn’t become a popular design until William B. Laughead put it into the public’s consciousness.
+We’ve already covered much of the history of plaid from the 18th century onward, so now we’ll take the time to talk about its history in North America during the 20th century.
+At the beginning of the 19th century, Scottish immigrants brought plaid to the U.S., but it wouldn’t become a popular design until William B. Laughead brought it into the public consciousness.

-He wrote pamphlets for the Red River Lumber Company and in those pamphlets, he told the story of fictional lumberjack Paul Bunyan.
-These tall tales were conveyed by Laughead, who displayed the fictional legendary as wearing blue jeans, big heavy boots, and a red-and-black plaid shirt.
+He wrote pamphlets for the Red River Lumber Company, and in those pamphlets, he told the story of the fictional lumberjack Paul Bunyan.
+These tall tales were conveyed by Laughead, who depicted the legendary figure as wearing blue jeans, big heavy boots, and a red-and-black plaid shirt.

 Plaidurday wouldn’t become a holiday until 2010, however.
-This is when Bugsy Sailor from Lansing, Michigan created it after his coworkers heckled him for wearing plaid.
-He created this holiday to bring people together around plaid and to put it back into the public’s eye.
-On October 7th, 2011, the first Plaidurday was observed and it would then be observed every year since.
+This is when Bugsy Sailor from Lansing, Michigan, created it after his coworkers heckled him for wearing plaid.
+He created this holiday to bring people together around plaid and to put it back into the public eye.
+On October 7th, 2011, the first Plaidurday was observed, and it has been celebrated every year since.

 Observing Plaidurday

-During this holiday celebration, people can take the time to wear plaid or use plaid designs (okay, yes we know, it’s tartan) on their baskets, tablecloths, or even couch covers.
+During this holiday celebration, people can take the time to wear plaid or use plaid designs (okay, yes, we know, it’s tartan) on their baskets, tablecloths, or even couch covers.
 People can also use the hashtag #Plaidurday to spread their love for this design all across the world.
-We can all come together over plaid and enjoy a design that goes back at least 3,000 years!
+We can all come together over plaid and enjoy a design that dates back at least 3,000 years!

 When is it?